Popmotion/popmotion/docs/guides/topics/functional-value-pipelines.md

 ## Drag the list, properly

-Functional pipelines in Popmotion are composed from a bunch of functions that we refer to as [transformers](../../api/transformers.md).
+Functional value pipelines in Popmotion are composed from multiple functions that we refer to as [transformers](../../api/transformers.md).
 Transformers are simply pure functions that take a value, change it, and return it.
-Many transformers are curried, which means they take some properties and return a function that itself changes that value.
+Many transformers are curried, which means they first take some configuration properties and return a function that itself changes that value.

 The glue of functional composition in Popmotion is the `flow` function.
 It takes a series of functions, and creates a new function where the provided argument is passed from left to right.
 Here's a completely arbitrary example: